georgexyz19/dotfiles/README.md

 After git clone the repo, run $python3 newlinks.py to create new hard links in home dir.

+9/18/2020

+Thought about adding .gitconfig file to version control.
+But the file has my personal email address in it, so it is better not to publish it on a repo.

 8/17/2020

 Made a big change to the repo.
 Change the original .simple to .vimrc, and